 The Reno Rodeo is a 10-day PRCA (Professional Rodeo Cowboys Association) sanctioned event that takes place at the Reno-Sparks Livestock Events Center each year in June.
-Dubbed the “Wildest, Richest Rodeo in the West”, the Reno Rodeo is a nonprofit organization made up of more than 500 volunteers and hosts more than 140,000 spectators each year.
-The event includes the rodeo competition, carnival, kick-off concert, and Western marketplace.
-This fun summer event is a must-do for many locals and visitors alike, and features attractions for all ages, while doing good for our community.
+Dubbed the “Wildest, Richest Rodeo in the West,” the Reno Rodeo is a nonprofit organization made up of more than 500 volunteers and hosts more than 140,000 spectators each year.
+The city’s longest-running iconic event includes the rodeo competition, carnival, kick-off concert and Western marketplace.
+This fun summer event is a must-do for many locals and visitors alike and features attractions for all ages while doing good for our community.

 The Reno Rodeo Foundation is the charitable arm of the Reno Rodeo.
-The foundation commits each year to enhancing and enriching the northern Nevada community by giving aid to children and building community partnerships.
-In support of their goal, the foundation organizes the annual Reno Rodeo Denim Drive to provide clothing for abused, neglected and abandoned infants, children and teens in the 14 northern Nevada counties.
+The foundation is committed to enhancing and enriching the Northern Nevada community by giving aid to children and building community partnerships.
+In support of their goal, the foundation organizes the annual Reno Rodeo Denim Drive to provide clothing for abused, neglected and abandoned infants, children and teens in the 14 Northern Nevada counties.

 Check out more information about this year’s Reno Rodeo including dates and upcoming events.

 During the 10 days and nights of the Reno Rodeo, fans witness one of the best rodeo competitions in the country featuring more than 750 professional athletes.
-In addition to the competition, there are attractions for all ages including carnival rides, Western shopping at the Double R Marketplace, a drill team competition and the famous Reno Rodeo Cattle Drive.
+In addition to the competition, the Reno Rodea events schedule is jam-packed with attractions for all ages, including carnival rides, Western shopping at the Double R Marketplace, a drill team competition and the famous Reno Rodeo Cattle Drive.

 The rodeo competition takes place during the second week of June, beginning on Thursday and continuing through the following Saturday.
-To get fans in the rodeo spirit, there’s a concert on Wednesday evening in the outdoor arena featuring notable rising country stars.
+Get a head start on rodeo festivities by attending the kick-off concert on Wednesday evening.
+The concert is held in the outdoor arena and features notable rising country stars.
 Thursday’s opening night is dedicated to Xtreme Bull Riding, featuring 40 of the world’s best professional bull riders and 40 of the best bulls in the country.
-Starting on Friday, daily events include bull riding, mutton bustin’, saddle bronc and bareback riding, steer wrestling, team and tie-down roping, as well as women’s barrel racing.
+Starting on Friday, daily events include bull riding, mutton bustin’, saddle bronc riding, steer wrestling, team roping, barrel racing and more.

 There are themed nights that change annually, but a few favorites include “Tough Enough to Wear Pink” Night and “Patriot Night.”
-And if you’re in the mood for libations, music and dancing, the happening Jack Daniels tent is open nightly or The Branding Room.
-See the Reno Rodeo schedule of events, view the event seating chart and purchase Reno Rodeo tickets.
+And if you’re in the mood for libations, music and dancing, the Jack Daniels tent and The Branding Room, both open nightly, are where to head after the rodeo action ends.